 This is an easy one, as The Big Easy has long been on the vanguard of what is cool.
 The birthplace of jazz and home to some of the finest food you ever had in your life, it’s French done the American way (or visa versa, depending on who you ask).
 Though not without its hardships, that has created a sense of powerful community and tradition among those who survive nigh the bayou, sprinkled with a little voodoo and lots of alcohol.

 A real sleeper, people tend to equate Cleveland with one of the saddest football teams around, and the city is largely considered to be the homeland of urban decay.
-Parts are true, but there’s no better underdog city than Cleveland, and no people know how to have more fun on the cheap than those who concocted the Rock ‘n’ Roll Hall of Fame.
+Parts are true, but there’s no better underdog city than Cleveland.
+And besides, nobody knows how to have more fun on the cheap than those who concocted the Rock ‘n’ Roll Hall of Fame.

-A shockingly cerebral city thanks to the collegiate influence, Austin is a land of contradictions, where the red and blue of the nation meet to clash, debate, and rejoin on a daily basis.
+A shockingly cerebral city thanks to the collegiate influence, Austin is a land of contradictions.
+This is where the red and blue of the nation meet to clash, debate, and rejoin on a daily basis.
 Then there’s the undeniably delicious steak houses and distinctly broad, American way of approaching life – grab it by the balls – that makes this the lone star of the state.

-Hippy-dippy liberal to a fault and wet as wet gets, Portland has all the greenery you could ever want in an outdoorsy atmosphere and all the weird granola enjoyment you could ever dream up.
+Hippy-dippy to a fault and wet as wet gets, Portland has all the greenery you could ever want in an outdoorsy atmosphere.
+You’ll also find all the weird granola enjoyment you could ever dream up.
 Hit the rooftop gardens, the delicious vegan markets, and then ride their glorious monorail for an experience that is more like another planet than a different town.

 Whatever you’re into, you’ve come home in the city by the bay.
 Truly accepting of every race, color, creed, gender, identity, orientation, or insanity, there’s a lifetime of layers to be had here that no paragraph can justify.
 See it for yourself and you’ll understand why a bright orange bridge is the least of the local attractions.